Sparkling Ingebrigtsen Makes Olympic 1500m History For Norway - UrduPoint

 Sparkling Ingebrigtsen Makes Olympic 1500m History For Norway

-Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Aug, 2021 ) :Norway's Jakob Ingebrigtsen won the men's Olympic 1500 metres title on Saturday, setting a new Games record of 3min 28.32sec.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 7th Aug, 2021 ) :Norway's Jakob Ingebrigtsen won the men's Olympic 1500 metres title on Saturday, setting a new Games record of 3min 28.32sec -- and admitted afterwards he had not been eating properly because of nerves.

 The 20-year-old added Olympic gold to his European title, easing home after passing long-time leader Timothy Cheruiyot of Kenya, who took silver in 3:29.01.